-Three years later, with 9 and soon 11 registered coaches, 70+ enrolled kids, with a high percentage of girls, 4 skills/stamina levels (from beginner Koalas, to Wallabies, Dingoes, and advanced Death Adders, age range approx. 5 – 12yo), regular training camps (Walloon, Adare Homestead), upcoming women coaching program and race team (and so much more, surprise!!!), Coot-tha MTB Inc. has trained more than three hundred children in basic and intermediate mountain biking skills, and does not plan to stop there.
+Three years later, with over 20 registered coaches, 70+ enrolled kids, with a high percentage of girls (typically over 30%), 6 skills/stamina levels (age range 3 - 15), regular training camps (Walloon, Adare Homestead, Ferny Forest), upcoming women coaching program and race team (and so much more, surprise!!!), Coot-tha MTB Inc. has trained more than three hundred children in basic and intermediate mountain biking skills, and does not plan to stop there.

 Join us in the social and sport fun, help your kids build the passion of a lifetime!